ermites-io/passwd/README.md

 # Status

-This package exclusively uses crypto algorithm implementations shipped the go standard library (located in ```x/crypto/```)
+This package exclusively uses crypto algorithm implementations shipped in go extended crypto packages (located in ```x/crypto/```)

-This is work in progress and the default are still being worked out, researched and tuned.
+This is work in progress and the default are still being worked out.
-Feedback is always welcome.
+Feedback is welcome.

 An example tool/usage lies in ```cmd/pcrypt``` in this repository, hopefully it helps understanding how to use this package.